Nicokirr/MixedRealityDemo/README.md

 # MixedRealityDemo
-This is a sample app to try the Mixed Reality features introduced in Power Apps in release wave 2, 2020 You can either import the solution (managed or unmanaged), or the .msapp file from the Power Apps Studio
+This is a sample app to try the Mixed Reality features introduced in Power Apps in release wave 2, 2020

+## Installation
+If you know little to powerplatform, the easiest way to proceed is to upload the managed solution into your environment.
+Otherwise, you can also use the unmanaged solution as well as the .msapp file directly in Power Apps Studio

 ## Mesurements
 Ability to measure distances, areas, and volumes, with different units (meters, centimeters, inches, feets)